ABCs of Raleigh, N.C.

 S – Sports

 Calling all sports fans!
-Although the area is known for its college basketball rivalries, multiple professional sports teams call Raleigh, N.C., home, including the Carolina Hurricanes (NHL hockey), Carolina Mudcats (Single-A baseball), North Carolina FC (North American Soccer League) and North Carolina Courage (National Women’s Soccer League).
+Although the area is known for its college basketball rivalries, multiple professional sports teams call Raleigh, N.C., home, including the Carolina Hurricanes (NHL hockey), Carolina Mudcats (Low-A baseball), North Carolina FC (North American Soccer League) and North Carolina Courage (National Women’s Soccer League).
 Cheer for one of your favorite sports teams year-round.

 T – Tee Up